trammell/recipe-book/content/recipes/scandihoovian.md

 [gcb]: https://en.wikipedia.org/wiki/Gran_Classico_Bitter

-My notes say this recipe comes from [Vikre Distillery][vikre], but I can't seem to find a link there. :sadface:
+My notes say this recipe comes from [Vikre Distillery][vikre], but I can't seem to find a link there. 🙁

 ## Ingredients